Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-first-look-at-react-query.md

 npm i react-query
 ```

-And while we are here, let's also install axios to handle requests for us.
+And while we are here, let's install axios to handle requests for us.

 ```bash
 npm i axios